minhazur9/Tamagatchi-Pokemon/README.md

 The play button should spawn in a ball and bounce directly over your pokemon for a few seconds, decrement two boredom and increment one for sleepiness and hunger

-The sleep button should spawn in a house for your pet to sleep inside for 12 real world minutes, decrement two sleepiness
+The sleep button should spawn in a house for your pet to sleep inside for until the meter goes to 0, decrement two sleepiness per real minute

 ### Game Over